Fulea/Guess-my-number/README.md

 # Guess-my-number
-Simple, retro style, number guessing game
+## This is a simple, retro style, number guessing game